Link to Test Cases from Requirements

 To run linked tests, in the Test Manager, select the top node in the test hierarchy in the Test Browser pane, then click Run.

-In the Requirements Editor, select Display > Verification Status.
+In the Requirements Editor, select Columns > Verification Status.
 Resize the requirements browser window to see the Verified column.

 This view shows you the progress toward verification.
 Some requirements do not yet have tests.
 Some requirements are fully verified.
 The width of the verified display shows the proportion of subrequirements that have links to verification.
 The color of the display indicates the proportion of tests that have passed, failed, or not run.